 It’s 2020, and the term “employee advocacy” is used now more than ever when it comes to online marketing strategies.
 But it’s not always clear what exactly the employee advocacy definition is—let alone how to get an initiative like that off the ground.
 At Sociabble, we understand these questions, and we have the answers.
-In fact, we’ve worked with companies in over 80 countries all over the world to launch effective employee advocacy and employee communication programs, including brands like Microsoft, BNP Paribas, Groupe Renault, and L’Oreal.
+In fact, we’ve worked with companies in over 80 countries all over the world to launch effective employee advocacy and employee communication programs, including brands like Walt Disney, Coca-Cola, Groupe Renault, and L’Oreal.
 Because we know how much uncertainty exists when it comes to the term, we thought it might prove helpful to create a concise employee advocacy guide.
 In fact, we’ve refreshed our earlier guide with our updated vision for the new year ahead.
 Below, you can learn more about the importance of employee advocacy, as well as how to plan and launch a program of your own.

 It’s no secret that employees are the most crucial resource at any given company.
 But what is often overlooked is that they can also be a brand’s most powerful ambassadors.
 Simply by using their own enthusiasm and influence to spread awareness across their social networks.